 Such advice is not completely overlooked, as a small handful of the larger companies are investing in modern working environments and providing staff with state-of-the-art research centres and laboratories to complete projects that will greatly impact the world.
 In addition, some companies engage with local communities through offering support to charities and enhancing science education.
 Such information would be positively received by those who are still pondering their career paths.

 The recruitment industry can certainly help pharmaceutical companies raise their profile.
 With access to more people, with a diverse range of personalities, recruitment agencies can be ambassadors for clients at grad and career fairs.

 Joint partnerships between the two industries can expand to offering students a chance to work within and learn about the pharmaceutical industry.
 Even those with a minimal interest from the outset could become the next generation of managers.
 Imagine if one’s education is paid for or subsidised and an entry-level role leads to a global and fascinating career.
 It’s fair to argue that this would possibly reduce turnover as people are unlikely to leave a company when so much has been invested in them from the beginning.

 Whatever the industry decides to do, 2020 is only five years away.
-And with an eager new generation of workers wanting to invest in a career that will make a difference to not only their generation and the ones to follow, the pharmaceutical industry must increase its engagement and tell them how a career in this sector can fulfil that exact ambition.Posted over 4 years ago
+And with an eager new generation of workers wanting to invest in a career that will make a difference to not only their generation and the ones to follow, the pharmaceutical industry must increase its engagement and tell them how a career in this sector can fulfil that exact ambition.Posted almost 5 years ago